-Legend: XX...X Product code or customer-specific information Y Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year)

-WW Week code (week of January 1 is week '01')

-NNN Alphanumeric traceability code

-e3 Pb-free JEDEC® designator for Matte Tin (Sn)

-This package is Pb-free.
+Legend d: XXX Y YY WW NNN @3 •, ▲, ♥ mark).
+Product code or customer-specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Pb-free JEDEC [®] designator for Matte Tin (Sn) This package is Pb-free.
 The Pb-free JEDEC designator (e3) can be found on the outer packaging for this package.

-•, ▲, ▼ Pin one index is identified by a dot, delta up, or delta down (triangle mark).

-Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.
-Package may or may not include the corporate logo.

-Underbar () and/or Overbar () symbol may not be to scale.
+Note: be carried characters the corpor nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.
+Package may or may not include ate logo. () and/or Overbar (-) symbol may not be to scale.

-36-Lead 4.5 mm x 4.5 mm FQFN Package Outline and Recommended Land Pattern

-NOTES: